asampley/UTF-Nate/README.md

 ### Play music and clips

-You can play both the in built clips, and youtube content.
+You can play both the in built clips, and YouTube content.
 Because both can be searched, there are two separate commands for them.

-* `play` lets you pass in a youtube link, spotify link, or any text that it will then get the first result from youtube an play it!
+* `play` lets you pass in a YouTube link, Spotify link, link to an audio file, or any text that it will then get the first result from YouTube an play it!
-* Both spotify and youtube playlists are supported!
+* Both Spotify and YouTube playlists are supported!
 Get a link and it will queue everything at once.
 * `clip` searches the built in clips for the best matching name, and plays that.

-There's a lot more you can do when playing youtube links, and modifying the queue of audio coming up.
+There's a lot more you can do when playing YouTube links, and modifying the queue of audio coming up.

 * `playnext` and `playnow` allow you to skip the line, and change where your addition will start